autoplot/documentation/javadoc/org/das2/graph/TickCurveRenderer.md

+# org.das2.graph.TickCurveRenderer

-# org.das2.graph.TickCurveRendererRenderer showing ticks along a curve, useful for orbits.
-Note this renderer
- assumes that someone else is showing the context, so just HH:MM is shown, assuming YYYY-MM-DD is shown elsewhere.
+Renderer showing ticks along a curve, useful for orbits.
+Note this renderer assumes that someone else is showing the context, so just HH:MM is shown, assuming YYYY-MM-DD is shown elsewhere.

-TickCurveRenderer( QDataSet ds, String xplane, String yplane, org.das2.graph.TickVDescriptor tickv ) Create a new renderer with the x and y planes of the bundle ds identified.
+# TickCurveRenderer( QDataSet ds, String xplane, String yplane, org.das2.graph.TickVDescriptor tickv )
+Create a new renderer with the x and y planes of the bundle ds identified.
 If the xplane or yplane is not identified, then use unbundle(1) for the xplane and unbundle(y) for the yplane.

-TickCurveRenderer( )
+# TickCurveRenderer( )

 ***